BioSig Announces New Advisory Board Member Edwin Wang

-BioSig Technologies, Inc. BSGM ("BioSig" or the "Company"), an advanced digital signal processing technology company delivering unprecedented accuracy and precision to intracardiac signal visualization with its proprietary PURE EP™ System, today announced the appointment of new Advisory Board member Edwin Wang.
+BioSig Technologies, Inc. (NASDAQ: BSGM) (“BioSig” or the “Company”), an advanced digital signal processing technology company delivering unprecedented accuracy and precision to intracardiac signal visualization with its proprietary PURE EP™ System, today announced the appointment of new Advisory Board member Edwin Wang.

 Mr. Wang has over 20 years of impactful experience in private equity, venture capital, merchant banking, and family office investing.
 He is the founder of Accretive Capital Partners LLC, a pioneering direct investment sponsor in middle market private equity that raised, invested and harvested a top quartile secondary direct investment fund, Accretive Exit Capital Partners LP, with seasoned limited partners HarbourVest Partners, Goldman Sachs Vintage Funds, and Paul Capital Partners.
 Accretive Capital Partners has advised in excess of $2 billion in portfolio and fund restructurings.